 Basic Martial Etiquette

 In Aikido training, etiquette is as important as the study of physical techniques.
-Proper execution of the etiquette forms not only creates a good atmosphere in the dojo, but it also develops your intuition and awareness.
-Since Aikido is a Japanese martial art, the interactions between the teacher and the students, and among the students, will follow the Japanese form.
-You will not be expected to know all the etiquette forms in the beginning but you will be expected to learn them in a reasonable amount of time.
+Proper execution of etiquette forms not only creates a good atmosphere in the dojo, but also develops your intuition and awareness.
+Since Aikido is a Japanese martial art, the interactions between the teacher and the students, and among the students, follow the Japanese form.
+You will not be expected to know all etiquette forms in the beginning, but you will be expected to learn them in a reasonable amount of time.

 The DOJO: Aikido training takes place in a hall known as a dojo (place of the way).
-The dojo is considered a sacred place of learning; it must be kept clean and free of distractions.
+The dojo is considered a sacred place of learning, and must be kept clean and free of distractions.
 Behave no differently in a dojo than you would in a church or temple.

 TRAINING PARTNERS: Training partners should always be approached with gratitude and respect.
 They are lending you the use of their bodies to enable you to gain the benefits of Aikido practice.

-REI (bowing): Bowing is a very important aspect of Japanese culture.
+REI (bowing): Bowing is a very important aspect of the Japanese culture.
 In Aikido, we bow to show respect, honour, and gratitude.
-There are two ways of bowing: from a kneeling position and from a standing position.
+There are two ways of bowing: from a kneeling position, and from a standing position.
 The kneeling bow is considered more formal.